SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-service-environment.md

 For Azure App Service Environment, you can collect the following logs:

 * **App Service Environment Platform Logs**.
-Logs are only emitted when your App Service Environment has an event (for example a scale operation with an App Service plan) that triggers the logs.
+Logs are only emitted when your App Service Environment has an event (for example, a scale operation with an App Service plan) that triggers the logs.
 To know more about the different situations and messages collected for Azure App Service Environment, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/app-service/environment/using#logging).

 ## Setup